 To actually determine any one complete state from the starting state you must be an outside observer.
 The problem for an observer inside the system being observed is that they are part of the system.
 The observer needs the capacity (e.g. memory + processing system) in order to contain every little detail of the system.
 But then that capacity (memory + processing system) is also part of the observed system, and so you need more capacity to store data about the state of that sub-system, … This is part of the point of Laplace’s demon, that requires ‘arbitrary’ capacity to do the maths.
 Perhaps it should be phrased as ‘adequate’ capacity, and it should be made clear that the demon can’t be part of the system.

-So, even if the universe is ontologically deterministic, it must be epistemological indeterminate to internal entities.
+So, even if the universe is ontologically deterministic, it must be epistemologically indeterminate to internal entities.

-Whether it is epistemological deterministic to external entities is another matter – e.g. Leplace’s demon, God or some other deity, or some other non-intelligent entity.
+Whether it is epistemologically deterministic to external entities is another matter – e.g. Leplace’s demon, God or some other deity, or some other non-intelligent entity like a universe-computer.

-But I don’t see reason to suppose that a deterministic universe even requires either an observer, let alone a creator.
+But I don’t see reason to suppose that a deterministic universe requires either an observer, or a creator.
 We have a dataset of 1, as Neil deGrasse Tyson is fond of pointing out.
-We haven’t the slightest clue as to what’s required in the business of universe creation (active) or coming into being (passive).
+We haven’t the slightest clue as to what’s required in the business of universe creation (active agent) or coming into being (passive mechanistic systems).